Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Technical Details

 \section{Technical Details}

 The orbital solver has been implemented in a developmental version of the Massively Parallel Quantum Chemistry (\code{MPQC}) package\cite{VRG:peng:2020:JCP} using the implementation of the MRA calculus in the \code{MADNESS} library.\cite{VRG:harrison:2016:SJSC} The solver is bootstrapped with Gaussian AOs taken from the user-provided basis and projected onto the spectral element basis.
 Mean-field orbitals are then obtained by optimization within the projected AO basis.
 RDMs were obtained from 1- and 2-electron integrals evaluated in the mean-field (SCF) orbitals expressed in real-space basis using a Heat-Bath CI (HCI)\cite{VRG:holmes:2016:JCTC} solver developed in \code{MPQC}.
-All atomic calculations and the minimal basis H$_{10}$ benchmark set HCI selection thresholds $\epsilon_{1,2}$ to zero; the H$_{10}$ computation bootstrapped from the cc-pVDZ basis used $\epsilon_{\{1,2\}}=10^{\{-4,-6\}}$.
+All computations on atoms and the minimal-basis H$_{10}$ computation set HCI selection thresholds $\epsilon_{1,2}$ to zero; the H$_{10}$ computation bootstrapped from the cc-pV\{D,T\}Z bases used $\epsilon_{\{1,2\}}=10^{\{-4,-6\}}$.